archfizz/slotmachine/README.markdown

 A dynamic page content container for PHP 5.3

-Version 1.0 is released, version 2.0 in development.
+Version 1.0 is fully released, build on top of Pimple 1.0.

+__2015-04-24__ Version 2.0 development has been abandoned in favor of skipping straight to Version 3.0.
+This will also use Pimple 3 instead of Pimple 2.
+Please see the GitHub issues for an overview.

-Each 'slot' on a page can have it's content changed by get parameters, allowing for limitless possible variations of the same page, useful for marketing and creating landing pages for A-B testing or for prototyping a design of a webpage.
+Each 'slot' on a page can have its content changed by query parameters, allowing for any possible number of permutations of content on the same page.

+This is useful for marketing and creating landing pages for A-B testing or for prototyping a design of a webpage.

 [![Build Status](https://travis-ci.org/archfizz/slotmachine.png)](https://travis-ci.org/archfizz/slotmachine)